MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|Cloud|DWORD|

 ***Value***
-- **0**: The user will have the option to select the cloud of their preference to connect to through an additional option in the sign in screen.
+- **0**: The user will have the option to select the region of their preference to connect to through an additional option in the sign in screen.
-- **1**: The user will be automatically connected to the first available cloud they are registered to.
+- **1**: The user will be automatically connected to the first available region they are registered to.
-- **2**: The user will connect to the global public cloud.
+- **2**: The user will connect to the global public region.
-- **3**: The user will connect to the US Government GCC cloud.
+- **3**: The user will connect to the US Government GCC region.
-- **4**: The user will connect to the US Government GCC High cloud.
+- **4**: The user will connect to the US Government GCC High region.
-- **5**: The user will connect to the US Government DoD cloud.
+- **5**: The user will connect to the US Government DoD region.
-- **6**: The user will connect to the China (operated by 21Vianet) cloud.
+- **6**: The user will connect to the China (operated by 21Vianet) region.

 ## Configure Power Automate for desktop to interact with a corporate proxy server